Commission of Inquiry into the 2024 Chikangawa (Nthungwa) aircraft accident: Requests for fresh inquiry

 In December 2024, shortly after the public summary of the commission's findings was released, Archbishop Thomas Luke Msusa publicly expressed dissatisfaction with the report, stating during his Christmas Eve Mass that “the truth on the Chilima plane crash has not been told” and that he was not satisfied with the official findings.
 Around the same period, civil society actors such as CDEDI and human rights defenders also criticised the limited transparency in the commission's release, demanding that the full report be made publicly accessible.

 After the 2025 general election and the change in government, political entities renewed and amplified calls for a fresh and independent inquiry.
 For instance, the People's Voice Party (PVP) publicly urged the newly elected administration to initiate a new investigation into the crash, arguing that the earlier inquiry left many questions unanswered and that Malawians deserved a transparent, credible probe.
 In November 2025, Patricia Kaliati, Leader of Parliament for the United Transformation Movement, publicly urged the government to launch a new investigation into the aircraft accident.
 Kaliati noted that despite the earlier commission’s work, “Malawians remain unsatisfied” and called for accountability and clarity over the loss of key figures.
 On 6 November, Eisenhower Mkaka, a senior member and former Secretary-General of the Malawi Congress Party, publicly backed calls for a fresh investigation into the accident.
 He said Malawians deserved the truth about what happened and supported demands for a new inquiry to provide clarity.

 In November 2025, Minister of Justice and Constitutional Affairs, Charles Mhango, confirmed that the new administration was reviewing not only the 2024 commission of inquiry report into the 10 June aircraft accident, but also the two assessments conducted by German aviation experts.
 He stated that the government would determine the way forward, whether there was more that needed to be done.
+In February 2026, he told Parliament that President Peter Mutharika had ordered a fresh investigation into the accident.
+Unlike the previous inquiry, the new probe was to be conducted by a parliamentary committee with support from international aviation experts, following gaps identified in earlier reports including those by German investigators and the 2024 commission.

+Following sustained pressure from political parties, civil society organisations, and sections of the public, the government proceeded with a fresh investigation into the 10 June 2024 aircraft accident.
+In February 2026, a new inquiry was formally initiated through an ad hoc parliamentary committee composed of members from multiple political parties, marking a departure from the earlier commission-based process.